castral02/frag_af/variation_3/README.md

 **3. Training the model**

 The dataset was broken into a 80% training and 20% testing.
-Furthermore, due to the medium fragments being the minority in the sample, we added artificial data using SMOTE with the strategy of overampling the underrpresented classes.
-We adjusted the k_neighbors--the nearest datapoints closes to the "neighborhood" of samples used to generate the synthetic samples-- dynamically according to the number of sampels in the minority class.
+Furthermore, due to the medium fragments being the minority in the sample, we added artificial data using SMOTE with the strategy of oversampling the underrpresented classes.
+We adjusted the k_neighbors--the nearest datapoints closes to the "neighborhood" of samples used to generate the synthetic samples-- dynamically according to the number of samples in the minority class.

 ```python
 def oversample_with_smote(X, y, strategy='minority'):